ledelma2/Blue-Line/README.md

 # Group members:

 ##  Liam Edelman
+Hailing from Deer Park, Illinois, Liam Edelman is a Computer Science major at UIC.
+Currently in his senior year, he plans on graduating with a Bachelors of Science in CS this Fall.
+Liam first began coding in High School, and is proficient in many different languages, such as C/C++/C#, Python, Java, and SQL.
+This semester, Liam is taking multiple classes in the Artificial Intelligence discipline such as Machine Learning, Natural Language Processing, and Introduction to Data Science.
+In his free time Liam enjoys watching movies, participating in online fantasy sports leagues, and playing video games.

 ##  Duong Le
 I am currently undergraduate student and I will graduate this May.
 I'm from a small village in Vietname and I've been here for about 7 years.
 My interest is on Web development, Mobile Development and, of course, video game (even though I did not take the class yet).
 I also like to design interface and currently also taking CS422 because of that passion.